gsager/WebDevToolkitForDx/README.md

-# Web Developer Toolkit for IBM Digital Experience
+# Web Developer Toolkit for IBM Digital Experience (Project Version)
 This project is an OpenNTF project, and is available under the Apache License V2.0.
 All other aspects of the project, including contributions, defect reports, discussions, feature requests and reviews are subject to the OpenNTF Terms of Use http://openntf.org/Internal/home.nsf/dx/Terms_of_Use.

 This toolkit includes two main areas of functionality:
 - A "Web Developer Dashboard" that provides a user interface for working with Script Portlets, Portal themes, and WCM design elements.
 The theme support uses the Digital Experience File Sync tool under the covers.
 The Script Portlet support uses the Script Portlet command line support which must be installed separately on your workstation.
 - A command line tool "dxwcmdesigns" for moving WCM design elements - Presentation Templates and Components - between your local file system and your Portal server.
 This functionality is also available from the Dashboard.
+- (Note)This version has extra support to work with Portal projects.
+It need to have APAR ####### installed that handles updates to drafts that are in a project.
+This bug allows the draft to be updated with your changes but the draft is no longer in the project.
+A workaround to this issue is to push the changes to the draft and then add the draft back to the project.
+Also the project support might not work as you expect if you have customized the workflow.

 # Requirements
 To use these tools you will need: